jpdaher/lua-pong-clone/README.md

 ## Controls
 - Use W or S to move the left pad up or down
 - Use the arrows to move the right pad up or down

+## File description
+- /src : directory that contains the Lua source code
+- license.txt : license for the LÖVE framework